martitorras/3D-phisics-vehicle/README.md

 ﻿# 3D phisics vehicle

 ## About
 This is a 3D single player student game.
-You control a vehicle which goes through a circuit and has to reach three times the finishing line under 5 minutes.
+You control a vehicle which goes through a circuit and has to complete the map under 36 seconds!

 Our game is like the prologue of Indiana Jones: Raiders Of The Lost Ark.
 The car being Indiana Jones and having obstacles like a giant ball pursuing you.
 Our vehicle is a mining trolley.

 Some obstacles:

-• Giant ball following you.
+• Giant ball following you (TODO).

 • Rotatory hammers (represented as cubes).